redhat-imaging/imagefactory/documentation/imagefactory.markdown

-      target                The target type of the given provider provider              A file containing the provider description or a string literal starting with '@' such as '@ec2-us-east-1'. credentials           A file containing the provider credentials
+      target                The target type of the given provider provider              A file containing the provider description or a string literal starting with '@' such as '@ec2-us-east-1'.
+                            See the [provider definition examples][provider_examples] for
+                            more information.
+      credentials           A file containing the provider credentials.
+See the [credential examples][provider_examples] for more information.

     optional arguments:
       -h, --help            show this help message and exit